-The results are supporting of our basic hypothesis.
-Firm performance, especially internal performance measured through productivity is positively associated with offshoring in high-technology sectors.
-This differs significantly from the findings of studies on low tech sectors which suggest that often firms experiencing low productivity at home undertake offshore investments.
-This suggests that the better performing firms that are alive to the possibilities to engage in offshoring of hightechnology activities, and this that it is the better firms that do this.
-Taken together, cost seems to be a very minor consideration for outsourcing / offshoring in high tech sectors, compared with the ability to manage assets, and develop firms' specific knowledge.
-The descriptive results presented in Table 2 and Table 3 provided strong evidence that rather than low-cost countries, Western Europe and the US were the largest recipients of offshore investment by our sample of high tech MNEs.
-In addition, the findings presented in Table 6 and 7 suggest that firm's specific assets, such as the efficiency and ability to manage diverse and complex assets, are key in determining the decision to offshore.
+The results are supportive of our basic hypothesis.
+Firm performance, particularly internal performance measured through productivity is positively associated with offshoring in high-technology sectors.
+This suggests that the better performing firms are driven to engage in offshoring of high-technology activities.
+This differs significantly from the findings of studies on low-tech sectors which suggest that often firms experiencing low productivity at home seek to offshore unproductive activities.

+Taken together, cost seems to be a very minor consideration for outsourcing / offshoring in high-tech sectors, compared with the ability to manage assets, and develop firms' specific knowledge.
+The descriptive results presented in table 2 and table 3 indicate that Western Europe and the US were the largest recipients of offshore investment in our sample of high-tech MNEs.
+In addition, the findings presented in table 6 and 7 suggest that firm's specific assets, such as the efficiency and ability to manage diverse and complex assets, are key in determining the decision to offshore.